barnabasJ/sctui/notes/oauth-implementation-plan.md

-# OAuth 2.0 Browser-Based Authentication Implementation Plan
+# SoundCloud API Access Implementation Plan

 ## Problem Statement
-SoundCloud TUI client needs secure OAuth 2.0 authentication with browser-based flow and PKCE support.
-The SoundCloud API v1 is currently closed for new registrations, so we need to implement OAuth with user-provided credentials and secure token storage.
+SoundCloud TUI client needs access to SoundCloud content and data.
+However, SoundCloud's official API registration is permanently closed as of 2024, and using unofficial methods violates their Terms of Service.
+We need to find legitimate alternatives for accessing SoundCloud data.

 ## Solution Overview
 Implement a dual-flow OAuth strategy similar to GitHub CLI: